 The British Library will continue to distribute AACR2 records in exchange files.
 The Library has no plans to retrospectively convert bibliographic records from AACR2 to RDA and will continue to distribute AACR2 records derived from external sources if no suitable RDA record is available.

 RDA and MARC 21

-The British Library will also contribute to the Bibliographic Framework Transition Initiative to explore options for the transition from current technologies for encoding, storage and transmission of bibliographic data.
+The British Library also contributes to the Bibliographic Framework Initiative to explore options for the transition from current technologies for encoding, storage and transmission of bibliographic data.

 The British Library:

 - coordinated implementation of RDA with national and international partners.

 Reconfiguration of British Library production systems to support RDA began during February 2012.
 The British Library began to distribute RDA bibliographic records from 1 June 2012.

 The British Library has made its RDA workflows, as well as the British Library Guide to RDA Name Authority Records, available in the RDA toolkit.
 These are available from the Tools tab, under Workflows/Global Workflows.

 The following policy documents are available: